Serving Illinois, Iowa & Missouri, Kirksville, Macomb, Quincy1-833-772-7823

 At Bix Basement Systems, crawl space repair is our specialty, and we'd like to show you why we're the best.
 To help you decide which repairs are best for you, we offer free crawl space repair quotes to homeowners in our area.

-We serve Illinois, Iowa, and Missouri, including Canton, Carthage, Hamilton, Kahoka, Memphis, Colchester, Mason City and many areas nearby.
+We serve Illinois, Iowa, and Missouri, including Memphis, Colchester, West Point, Donnellson, Montrose and many areas nearby.
 To schedule your free quote, contact us today!